ChocolateLoverRaj/rust_pusher_client/README.md

 - [ ] Encrypted channels
 - [ ] Client events
 - [x] Disconnect and reconnect gracefully (on an error, connection lost, or if app wants to disconnect)

+## Demo
+You can see a demo of using this crate in a Iced app that works on the web as well as native platforms.
+It's in `examples/app`.

+The live demo is at https://pusher-rs.netlify.app/, but it uses my Pusher app so you won't be able to create messages.
+Later I will add the ability to specify the app id so you can test it on your own Pusher compatible url.

+To test the app on the web, run `trunk serve`.
+To test the app natively, run `cargo r`.